Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 And tricks of the trade like how to free up rusted bolts, how to replace a thread and cutting down the wiring harness and getting rid of everything that isn’t necessary are all learned hands on.

-Students take a similar DIY approach to that the original café racers took in modifying and customizing motorcycles, but with better tools.
+Students take a similar DIY approach to that the original café racers took in modifying and customizing their old school motorcycles, but with better tools.

 “It’s really weird because it doesn’t feel like teaching.
 It feels like working on a team, where some team members have less experience.
 And for those who don’t, we bring them up to speed” said Gary Stiles, about the spirit of collaboration that is so much a part of the learning environment.